top of page

 Background

-Katie's approach to therapy is informed by interpersonal neurobiology (IPNB), integrating attachment, polyvagal, somatic, and cognitive-behavioral theories based on clients' individual needs and readiness.
-Above all, therapy is relational, individualized, strengths-based, and collaborative.
+Katie's approach to therapy is grounded in the Adaptive Information Processing (AIP) theory underlying EMDR therapy and is also informed by interpersonal neurobiology (IPNB), attachment theory, and cognitive-behavioral theories.
+Above all, therapy with Katie is relational, individualized, strengths-based, and collaborative.

-What began as a specialization in mental health needs related to adoption, grief, and loss expanded through additional experience and training to include the related but wider fields of working with various kinds of trauma (shock or single-incident trauma, complex / developmental trauma, spiritual / religious trauma, and vicarious trauma / secondary traumatic stress), anxiety, depression, chronic stress, life transitions, and attachment injuries.
-Katie especially enjoys working with children and their parents and with adult women facing these challenges.
+What began as a specialization in mental health needs related to adoption, disenfranchised grief, and ambiguous loss expanded through additional experience and training to include working with other kinds of trauma in addition to complex developmental trauma (shock or single-incident trauma, traumatic grief, religious trauma, and vicarious trauma / secondary traumatic stress), anxiety, depression, prolonged grief, chronic stress, life transitions, and attachment injuries.

 Training & Associations